danmysak/STS/README.md

 You can read somewhat more detailed [documentation in Ukrainian](README-ukr.md).

-Binaries are available at the [releases page](https://github.com/danmysak/STS/releases/).
+Binaries are available on the [Releases](https://github.com/danmysak/STS/releases/) page.